 Mixing the two terms => Artificial Intelligence.

 AI is a broad area of computer science that makes machines seem like they have human intelligence.
 It’s the broader category – all Machine Learning and Deep Learning systems count as Artificial Intelligence.
-The vice versa is not valid, tho.
+But, the vice-versa is not valid.
 Not all AI is Machine Learning or Deep Learning.
 To visualize how this works, check out the following scheme:

 - Machine learning refers to a particular type of AI that learns by itself through data.
 As you give it more data, it gets better at learning;